After closing St. Helena pharmacy, Vasconis look back on 70 years in business

 Support local news coverage and the people who report it by subscribing to the Napa Valley Register.
 Special offer: $3 for your first 3 months!

-“We had a good run,” Patty Vasconi told the Star this week.
+“We had a good run,” Patty Vasconi told the St. Helena Star this week.

 “It was just time to get out,” said Hap Vasconi, her husband and business partner.